 However for those of you with a bit of an interest read on, I hope that you may at some time in the future, get the chance to visit some of these sites and give consideration, not only to the incredible bravery shown by those involved from all sides, but also the remarkable suffering and waste of life that took place.

-Since 2010 I have been involved with the 48th Highlanders of Canada on behalf of their 15th Bn CEF Memorial Project and on their behalf have organised the inauguration of their plaques in France.
+Since 2010 I have been involved with the 48th Highlanders of Canada through their 15th Bn CEF Memorial Project.
+On their behalf I have organised the inauguration of their plaques and Vimy Cross in France.
 This led me from the 48th Highlanders to the Argyll and Sutherland Highlanders of Canada who raised four plaques along the Western Front in 2015-2017.

 I have also had the pleasure of assisting with memorial plaques to the Essex Regiment and the Essex Yeomanry.